What is Key Messaging in Marketing? [Ultimate Guide]

 Table of Contents - Click to Skip

-Research shows that 95% of purchasing decisions are influenced by our subconscious mind, not logical thinking.
+Research indicates that 95% of purchasing decisions are driven by the subconscious mind rather than logical reasoning.

-Tip: Not seeing results with your marketing strategy?
-Start a FiniSprint with me, Nora Sudduth, today for one-on-one, results-focused support that takes your strategy from start to finish.
+Not seeing results with your messaging or marketing strategy?
+Start a FiniSprint with me today for one-on-one, results-focused support that takes your strategy from start to finish.

 Cheerful Nora Sudduth in office environment, wearing a stylish blue suit.